-A grower has two key partners once the harvest is ready for delivery; the huller/sheller who cracks and cleans the almonds form the field, and the handler who will process and market the crop.
+A grower has two key partners once the harvest is ready for delivery; the huller/sheller who cracks and cleans the almonds from the field, and the handler who will process and market the crop.

 Stewart & Jasper’s Hulling and Shelling operation features two complete hulling and shelling plants – parallel operations with excess capacity that enables faster and safer handling of crop deliveries – thus reducing the risk of loss in the field, shortening the time from delivery to inventory, and providing the most efficient throughput rates for best quality output.